 Q: Where are you located?

-A: CCPH is headquartered in Seattle, with staff based in Raleigh, Seattle and San Francisco.
+A: CCPH is headquartered in Raleigh, NC, with staff based in Raleigh, Seattle, and Los Angeles.

 Q: How can I be added to your email list?

 A: To sign up for our monthly e-newsletter, click here.
 To subscribe to any of our electronic discussion groups, visit our Listservs & Social Media Page.
 CCPH members receive emails that are tailored to their self-identified interests.
 To become a member of CCPH, click here.